lwjohnst86/analyzing-cohorts-course/chapter2.md

 ```

 `@instructions`
-- Now do the same with for prevalent hypertension and CHD events as well as the main outcome.
+- Select and plot prevalent hypertension and CHD events, as well as the main outcome.

 `@hint`
-- Select the `got_cvd` as well as prevalent MI and CHD.
+- Select the `got_cvd` variable, as well as prevalent MI and CHD.

 `@sample_code`
 ```{r}